ostreedev/ostree/docs/repository-management.md

 We'll discuss this later, but first, let's talk about promotion *inside* our "dev" repository.

-## Promoting content along OSTree branches - "buildmaster", "smoketested"
+## Promoting content along OSTree branches - "buildmain", "smoketested"

 Besides multiple repositories, OSTree also supports multiple branches inside one repository, equivalent to git's branches.
 We saw in an